Bob Saroya: Political career

-His election in 2015 was unique, Markham—Unionville was originally held by John McCallum who Saroya came close to upsetting in 2011.
-After re-distribution, McCallum chose to run in the neighbouring riding of Markham—Thornhill.
-Saroya's election was considered to be an anomaly because he was the only candidate in Canada to pick up a seat from the Liberals.
+In 2018, Saroya sparked controversy when it was revealed that he took a free 8-day trip to Beijing to get a letter to the then-Tory leader Andrew Scheer delivered and to make the leader’s travel to Beijing happen as soon as possible.

 Saroya was re-elected in the 2019 Canadian federal election.
 During the ensuing 43rd Canadian Parliament he introduced one private member bill, Bill C-238, An Act to amend the Criminal Code (possession of unlawfully imported firearms) which sought to increase the minimum mandatory sentence from one year to five years imprisonment for the offense of possession of a firearm known to be illegally imported to Canada.
 It was brought to a vote on January 27, 2021, but defeated with NDP and Liberal Party members voting in against.

+In the 2021 Canadian federal election, Saroya narrowly lost his seat to Liberal candidate Paul Chiang.

+In 2024, it was announced that Saroya was seeking the Conservative nomination for Markham—Unionville in the 2025 Canadian federal election.
+However, Michael Ma was nominated instead.

+Endorsements

 In the 2020 Conservative Party of Canada leadership election he endorsed Peter MacKay.

-Saroya immigrated to Canada from India in 1974.
-He eventually went on to own several restaurants and became a Director with a multi-billion dollar Canadian company before first running for office in 2008.
+MacKay would go on to lose to Erin O'Toole, who won the leadership of the party on the third ballot.

+In the 2022 Conservative Party of Canada leadership election, he endorsed Pierre Poilievre.
+Poilievre would go on to win the leadership of the Conservative Party on the first ballot, with 70.70% of total votes.